Twilight0/plugin.program.reddit_navigator/README.md

-### Disclaimer

-Kodi is a registered trademark of the XBMC Foundation.
-We are not connected to or in any other way affiliated with Kodi.

-DMCA: legal@tvaddons.co

 ### Description

-Reddit Browser is a free and open source Kodi addon for the popular social sharing platform known as [Reddit](https://www.reddit.com).
+Reddit Navigator is a free and open source Kodi addon for the popular social sharing platform known as [Reddit](https://www.reddit.com).

 Since it is designed to work with the Kodi media center, certain limitations do apply.
 This Kodi addon has been developed from scratch.

-Reddit Browser for Kodi is designed to scrape all forms of content: video, live streams, audio, images, and text.
+Reddit Navigator for Kodi is designed to scrape all forms of content: video, live streams, audio, images, and text.

 **Features:**